alexia-nt/Machine-Learning-for-Human-Vision-and-Language/README.md

 # Machine-Learning-for-Human-Vision-and-Language
-Python notebooks for the MLHVL course
+These are Python notebooks for the MLHVL course (Master's in AI at Utrecht University).